Must Have Summer Running Gear

 - Can adjust screens to see the data you want

 - Excellent HR tracking

 - Multi-sport, waterproof

 After years of carrying a hand held and swearing it was just fine, I was convinced to try a hydration pack during my Jackson Hole Ultra running camp and I doubt I’ll ever go back to anything else.
 This one from Camelbak has enough pockets to take off a light jacket or store gloves and makes grabbing a gel or my phone for a picture insanely easy.

 I have to admit I’ve had some trouble working with this company, BUT I love their products so I am including them anyways.
-In the last 2 years, I have worn 2XU compression pants or capri’s during and after every race that I have run.
+In the last 2 years, I have worn 2XU compression pants or capri’s during and after tons of races.
 They keep my calves from cramping up and allow me to recover much faster.